 Each live/work unit at the Tilsner offers high ceilings, pine floors, exposed brick walls, wood beams, large windows and modern kitchens and baths.
 Some units on the sixth floor have 20-foot ceilings.
 Building amenities include two seven-story atriums that flood the interior with light.

-The Tilsner proved that Artspace could rescue a historic building even in an advanced state of decay and turn it into a functioning, productive part of the community.
+The Tilsner proved that Artspace can rescue a historic building even in an advanced state of decay and turn it into a functioning, productive part of the community.
 The artists and families who reside at the Tilsner are part of a Lowertown neighborhood that didn’t exist three decades ago but now ranks as one of Saint Paul’s liveliest and most desirable places to live.
 The Tilsner and the adjacent Northern Warehouse proudly anchor the Saint Paul Art Crawl, which brings thousands of visitors to Lowertown twice each year.

 Miller Dunwiddie Architecture